pomeloJ/pomeloObserver/README.md

 //init
 let po = new pomeloObserver;

+//subscribe without event and name po.subscribe(function(data){
+	//event name will name default and random number for name });

 //subscribe a event and named "bill" po.subscribe('cartRefresh','bill',function(data){
 	//if cart refresh then call bill module